burchcatwit/password_manager/README.md

 # Running the site

--First make sure that [https://nodejs.org/en/](node.js) is installed
+- First make sure that [https://nodejs.org/en/](node.js) is installed

--Run "npm install" in the root directory
+- Run "npm install" in the root directory
-  -And in the backend directory
+  - And in the backend directory

--Add the link to the database in index.js
+- Add the link to the database in index.js

 ## Running the backend